 - Suffer from a severe and enduring mental health condition such as psychosis, bi-polar disorder or personality disorder unless they have been assessed by a psychiatrist and their condition is now stable.

 Due to a very high demand on our service, we regret that there are waiting lists.
-Due to this there will be a delay before people are offered their first appointment.
+As such there may be a delay before people are offered their first appointment.

 Referrals can be made by a referral letter or an e-mail to psychology.referrals@nca.nhs.uk or for health professionals working at Salford Royal, an order can be placed via EPR.